Hitchhiker's thumb: Signs and symptoms

-Symptoms vary among people with hitchhiker's thumbs, those who have it as an isolated trait are not affected by any symptoms, however, this trait is sometimes a symptom of other conditions, such as a hypermobility spectrum disorder.

-The signs of this trait are having a thumb with a distal phalange that is able to bend backwards beyond the normal range of motion.

-Some people with hitchhiker's thumb also have a Z-shaped deformity, named after the appearance of this deformity, which is that of the letter Z.
+Hitchhiker's thumb involves having a thumb with a distal phalange that is able to bend backwards beyond the normal range of motion (50°), up to an angle of 90°.
+Some people with hitchhiker's thumb also have a Z-shaped deformity, named after the appearance of this deformity.
+The trait in itself is usually painless and does not normally affect usage of the hands.